ivmai/bdwgc/docs/gcinterface.md

 promises that the resulting object will never contain any pointers.
 The memory is not cleared.
-This is the preferred way to allocate strings, floating point arrays, bitmaps, etc. More precise information about pointer locations can be communicated to the collector using the interface in `gc_typed.h`.
+This is the preferred way to allocate strings, floating point arrays, bitmaps, etc. More precise information about pointer locations can be communicated to the collector using the interface in `gc_typed.h` file.

 `void * GC_MALLOC_UNCOLLECTABLE(size_t _bytes_)` - Identical
 to `GC_MALLOC`, except that the resulting object is not automatically